 Babies also need:

-Any required immunizations or screening tests, including vision and hearing
+Screening tests, including vision and hearing

-Plans for treatment of on-going medical problems
+Treatment plans for on-going medical problems

 Parents and other home caregivers need instruction in: